If you have questions that aren’t answered on this page or our website, please contact us.

 What is the average length of stay?

 Length of stay varies, and reflects each student’s individual needs.
 The typical stay is about 12 to 18 months.
 We collect weekly date that provides in the moment, objective information on a student’s progress.

 Many families ask us why our average length of stay is roughly 18 months.
 We take many factors into our reasoning.
 First, our students have struggled in peer and/or family relationships, and our family-style living coupled with our length of stay allows the students to practice making genuine, lasting relationships.
 Second, for students with emotional dysregulation or mood disorders, the length of our program provides the time for new neuro pathways to develop; thus new healthy habits are created and given time to become lasting lifestyle changes.
-We also have a number of students who have experienced some type of trauma; the healing process of trauma work takes extended time in a safe environment.
+We also have a number of students who have experienced some type of trauma; the healing process of trauma work requires extended time in a safe environment.
 Third is that a large part of the work a student does at Chrysalis is identity development.
 Prior to treatment Chrysalis students were often engaging in unhealthy behaviors in an effort to connect with peers and develop an identity.
 It is natural for an adolescent to try on different identities as she figures out who she wants to be, yet it’s crucial that this happen in a safe and nurturing environment.
 Our length of stay allows students the space and opportunity to try new activities and form a healthy identity.

 The goal is always program graduation, and we want to feel confident in our recommendation that a student is ready to transition elsewhere.

 Do we have to wait for the semester to begin to enroll?

 We have rolling admissions and accept students at any time of the year.

 Chrysalis is accredited by the National Independent Private Schools Association (NIPSA).
 Every five years, the NIPSA board visits to ensure we are meeting/exceeding standards and continually improving our process to meet the evolving needs of our clients.
 Chrysalis has been a NIPSA member since 2008.